Ahmed Ben Bella: House arrest and later freedom

 After being deposed in 1965, Ben Bella was detained for eight months in prison.
 He was then transferred to an isolated villa in Birouta, where he was placed under house arrest for 14 years.
 He was, however, permitted a private life there, and in 1971 he married Zohra Sellami, an Algerian journalist; their meeting was arranged by Ben Bella's mother.
 They became religiously observant Muslims, and adopted two girls, Mehdia and Nouria.
 After Boumedienne's death in 1978, restrictions on him were eased in July 1979, and he was freed on 17 January 1980.
 Ben Bella briefly resided in France but was then expelled in 1983.
 He moved to Lausanne, Switzerland, and launched the Mouvement pour la Démocratie en Algérie (MDA), a moderate Islamic opposition party, in 1984.
 In September 1990, he returned to Algeria, and, in 1991, led the MDA in the first round of the country's abortive parliamentary elections.
+He led campaigns in support of the Palestinian cause, against United States foreign policy, and expressed support for the Iraqi invasion of Kuwait by Saddam Hussein in 1990.
 The MDA was banned in 1997.